-This strategy sets out our vision for information and technology (I&T) services over the next three years.
+This strategy sets out our vision for technology and information (I&T)services over the next three years.
 It makes an honest appraisal of how far we have come, what we do well and what we need to do to provide our staff with the right digital environment to enhance the safety of all Londoners.